Apiculture: Beekeeping - Definition, Types, Products, Examples, Role

 Within a honeybee hive, there are three main types of bees:

-• drones.
+• Queen

 The queen is the only sexually reproducing female and lays thousands of eggs and several hundred will-be princes.
-Drones: larger in size and mandibulate; they mate with the queen and die soon after copulation.
+Drones: larger in size and mandibulate, they mate with the queen and die soon after copulation.
 The worker bees: are all female and perform tasks such as foraging and nursing, among other roles or duties of the colony.
 Drones are male bees in the colony with the primary function of mating with a queen.
 Both types have unique activities and appearances to fit their jobs and help maintain the colony's productivity.

 Also Read:

-Essential Equipment And Tools Required For Beekeeping
+Equipment and Tools Required for Beekeeping

 A variety of implements and paraphernalia is used in beekeeping to ensure that the colonies are properly controlled and honey harvested.
 Some of the equipment includes beehives, bee frames, beehive tools, smokers, protective clothing used by the beekeepers, and honey extraction gadgets.
 All are used for different purposes in hive manipulation, honey harvesting, or in the protection of the beekeeper.